 A qualifying family member may be a spouse, civil partner, child or other legal dependent.

-The process below is the procedure for applying for the Withdrawal Agreement TIE.
-British UK Nationals could apply under the terms of the Withdrawal Agreement up until the 31st December.
-Thereafter the Withdrawal Agreement TIE is only available to and immediate family members of those that already have Spanish residency.
+British UK Nationals could apply under the terms of the Withdrawal Agreement up until Brexit, and in some circumstances, afterwards if they could prove they met the eligibility criteria before the 31st December 2020.
+Apart from very rare qualifying cases for retrospective applications, the Withdrawal Agreement TIE is only available to immediate family members of individuals that already have either the EU residency certificate or the Withdrawal Agreement TIE.

 The Withdrawal Agreement TIE ‘tarjeta de idenitidad de extranjeros’ for British UK Nationals